Metastability for the contact process on the preferential attachment graph

+for some constants $c$ and $\theta$ independent of $j$.
+Moreover, using the fact that these random variables $(\psi_j)_{j\geq 0}$ are independent, we obtain

-for some $c>0$, independent of $j$.
-Thus the result follows by taking $\theta$ small enough. \end{proof} The preferential attachment graph is known as a prototype of small world networks whose diameter and typical distance (the distance between two randomly chosen vertices) are of logarithmic order.
+Here for the third line, we have used \eqref{rvm}. \end{proof} The preferential attachment graph is known as a prototype of small world networks whose diameter and typical distance (the distance between two randomly chosen vertices) are of logarithmic order.
 In fact, these quantities in the independent model were well-studied, see for instance \cite{DVH} or \cite{V}.
 In the following two lemmas, we prove similar estimates for the sequential model.
-These estimates are in fact weaker but sufficient for our purpose. \begin{lem} Let $d(G_n)$ be the diameter of the random graph $G_n,$ i.e. the maximal distance between pair of vertices in $G_n$.
+These estimates are in fact weaker but sufficient for our purpose. \begin{lem} Let $d(G_n)$ be the diameter of the random graph $G_n,$ i.e. the maximal distance between any pair of vertices in $G_n$.
 Then there exists a positive constant $b_1$, such that